ankitects/anki-manual/src/preferences.md

 ### Scheduler

 **v3 Scheduler**\
-Using the Anki v3 scheduler is recommended if you don't use AnkiDroid.
+As of Anki/AnkiMobile 23.10, and AnkiDroid 2.17, the v3 scheduler is the default and only option.
 It's documented here:\
 <https://faqs.ankiweb.net/the-2021-scheduler.html>

 **Show learning cards with larger steps before**\